Piracy in the Atlantic World: Clothing

-No standard issue uniforms for anyone on board a vessel were issued prior to 1748 in the British Royal Navy.
+Prior to 1748, no standard issue uniforms were issued to anyone aboard a British Royal Navy vessel.
+Until 1664, sailors who were pressed into the Navy were not given any clothing, forced to use what clothes they had on their backs until accumulating several months of pay, when they could then buy clothing.
 Clothing was somewhat standardized by 1623 when it was made possible for sailors to purchase clothing at fixed prices from the Navy Commissioners.
-The selection was not extensive; items included: Monmouth Caps, Red Caps, Yarne Stockings, Irish Stockings, Blew Shirts, White Shirts, Cotton Waistcoats, Cotton Drawers, Neats Leather Shoes, Blew Neck Clothes, Canvas Suites, Rugs of one breadth, and Blew Suites.
-Until 1664, sailors who were pressed into the Navy were not given any clothing, forced to use what clothes they had on their backs until accumulating several months of pay, when they could then buy clothing.
+The selection was not extensive--items included: Monmouth caps, red caps, yarn stockings, Irish stockings, Blew shirts, white shirts, cotton waistcoats, cotton drawers, Neat's leather shoes, Blew neck clothes, canvas suites, rugs of one breadth, and Blew suites.

-Pirates of the early eighteenth century and prior wore much the same clothing as any sailors.
-Clothing, like any useful tangible good, when captured as booty, would be distributed.
-Sir Richard Hawkins, the famous Elizabethan privateer, advocated wearing armour in battle while at sea.
-Records indicate that there were not nearly enough pieces of armour for all to wear, so it was likely for his officers and himself.
+Pirates of the early eighteenth century and prior wore much of the same clothing as any sailors.
+Clothing, when captured as booty, would be distributed.
+Sir Richard Hawkins, the famous Elizabethan privateer, advocated wearing armor in battle while at sea.
+Records indicate that there were not nearly enough pieces of armor for all to wear, so it was likely for his officers and himself.
 Woolen clothing was worn in more extreme latitudes.

 Pirate speech

-As academics like Peter Leeson and Marcus Rediker argue, a pirate was more often than not someone from a previous seagoing occupation.
+Peter Leeson and Marcus Rediker argue a pirate was more often than not someone from a previous seagoing occupation.
 They were merchant seamen, sailors in the royal navy, and privateers, all of whom would form into a pirate crew.
 They were not upper class, but the "dregs of society."
 George Choundas argues in his book Pirate Primer that there was in fact a pirate language, but it was simply accents and the way of speech to which men of the seas were accustomed.
 They came from different ethnic backgrounds or political units, so pirate speech was simply the way these men could communicate, and what they all knew was the language of the seas.
 It was the nautical speech of the seventeenth, eighteenth, and nineteenth centuries.